 in an almost medieval attire;

-the pope's appearances at the lodge of S. Pietro were also grandiose; they were marked by
+the Pope's appearances at the central balcony of S. Pietro were also grandiose; they were marked by

 a use of flabelli (feather fans) which other popes before him had regarded as outdated.

-A statue was commissioned to celebrate the victory at Mentana and also a restoration of S. Paolo alle Tre Fontane was dedicated to that event; the pope commissioned a gigantic statue of St. Peter to be unveiled at the closure of the Council (it ended in the Vatican Gardens) ; many other churches were restored during his pontificate, although the results were often criticized; among them: S. Niccolò in Carcere, S. Lorenzo in Lucina, S. Agnese, S. Maria della Querce, S. Lorenzo in Damaso and S. Bernardo alle Terme; the column in front of S. Lorenzo, the small monument at S. Bartolomeo all'Isola, a more imposing aspect of the external side of Porta Pia were due to initiatives of the pope, who also founded the North American Pontifical College.
-An important decision for the future development of Rome was that of building a Central Railway Station (Stazione Termini) on the site of Villa Peretti.
+A monument was commissioned to celebrate the victory at Mentana and also a restoration of S. Paolo alle Tre Fontane was dedicated to that event; the Pope commissioned a gigantic statue of St. Peter to be unveiled at the closure of the Council (it ended in the Vatican Gardens); many churches were restored during his pontificate, although the results were often criticized; among them: S. Niccolò in Carcere, S. Lorenzo in Lucina, S. Agnese fuori le mura, S. Maria della Querce, S. Lorenzo in Damaso and S. Bernardo alle Terme; the column in front of S. Lorenzo, the small monument at S. Bartolomeo all'Isola, a more imposing aspect of the external side of Porta Pia were due to initiatives of the Pope, who also founded the North American College.
+An important decision for the future development of Rome was that of building a Central Railway Station (Stazione Termini).

-1866 Wall supporting the terrace of Piazza del Quirinale
+1866 new access to the terrace of Piazza del Quirinale

-Pope Pius IX rejected the advice of some cardinals who suggested he should leave Rome; he preferred to retire to the Vatican: in November the Italians opened the doors of Palazzo del Quirinale which became the residence of the king: he took possession of the palace on December 28 and that same day he signed the decree by which he accepted the results of the plebiscite asking for the annexation of Rome to Italy: 1,300 years after the Greek-Gothic War which split the country, the political unity of Italy was restored.
-Rome became the capital of Italy on February 3, 1871 and the government, the court and the diplomatic corps relocated to Rome at the beginning of July.
+Pope Pius IX rejected the advice of some cardinals who suggested he should leave Rome; he preferred to retire to the Vatican: in November the Italians opened the doors of Palazzo del Quirinale which became the residence of King Victor Emmanuel II: he took possession of the palace on December 28 and that same day he signed the decree by which he accepted the results of the plebiscite asking for the annexation of Rome to Italy: 1,300 years after the Longobard invasion of Italy in 568 which split the country, the political unity of Italy was restored.
+Rome became the capital of the Kingdom on February 3, 1871 and the government, the court and the diplomatic corps relocated to Rome at the beginning of July.